 Being an expert in finance can make you a valuable employee—but is it enough?
 Employers today can find skilled finance degree graduates to add up the numbers, but many are looking for something more.

 One thing that sets successful companies apart is the quality of people they hire.
 The best companies are always looking for the next generation of managers and leaders and when it comes to finance.
-Many are looking for professionals who are just as comfortable with people as they are with numbers.
+Many are looking for professionals who have earned their master's degree and are just as comfortable with people as they are with numbers.
 Here are three qualities that differentiate finance applicants, marking them as the kind of employees smart companies grow with.

 Communication: For many firms, the role of finance is changing, calling for more interaction with other company teams and even customers.
 For some firms, finance specialists with keen analytical skills are even being sought for top management positions.
 To succeed in these roles, a finance graduate needs to be able to communicate succinctly, clearly, and effectively.
 Explaining complex data or demonstrating expected outcomes requires a command of not only language, but the soft skills of body language and listening.
 Applicants with such skills present far more possibilities for both assignments and advancement.

 Collaboration: Companies are breaking down the silos, both for efficiency and to bring forth innovation.
 Finance candidates are more often being placed on teams where they must work with representatives from different fields.
 Strong candidates for hire must be comfortable giving and taking ideas and supporting the company across expertise areas.
 Building relationships while in school demonstrates a work-together attitude that is appealing to employers.